GENERAL DENTISTRY WITH SEDATION

 REQUEST AN APPOINTMENT

 Minimal sedation is usually achieved by oral sedation and/or nitrous gas and oxygen sedation.
 They may be used in combination to achieve a moderate level of sedation.

-Oral sedation (Ativan or Halcion) may be prescribed to the patient and can be taken an hour before or at the beginning of your dental appointment.
+Oral sedation (Ativan or Halcion) is given to the patient and taken an hour before or at the beginning of your dental appointment.
 With an oral sedative, the patient will experience a relaxed atmosphere, slight drowsiness and decreased anxiety.
-Side effects will depend on the specific drug prescribed and can be discussed with your pharmacist.

 IV sedation produces a moderate level of sedation by administering a drug (Midazolam-Benzodiazepine) via an IV line into a vein.
-Midazolam’s short duration of action and cardiorespiratory stability make it a safe drug for healthy individuals.
 This drug also produces a profound amnesic effect giving the patient little to no memory of the dental procedure.
-Side effects can include drowsiness, nausea and vomiting.
+Side effects can include but are not limited to drowsiness, nausea and vomiting.

 Possible Risks & Complications

 There is a risk, however small and infrequent, for complications even with the most careful sedation case.
 The following text is an explanation of some (but not necessarily all) of these possible risks and complications.